jasynmarais/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model, or the “DOM”, is an interface to web pages.
+It is essentially an API to the page, allowing programs to read and manipulate the page’s content, structure, and styles.

 2. What is an event?

+DOM Events are sent to notify code of interesting things that have taken place.
+Each event is represented by an object which is based on the Event interface, and may have additional custom fields and/or functions used to get additional information about what happened.
+Events can represent everything from basic user interactions to automated notifications of things happening in the rendering model.

 3. What is an event listener?

+An Event Listener is a function that the browser executes when an event occurs.
+The event listeners are just like event handlers, except that you can assign as many event listeners as you like to a particular event on particular element.

 4. Why would we convert a NodeList into an Array?

+Converting a NodeList into an array allows us to gain access to the array prototype and all its methods.

 5. What is a component?

+A component is a function that creates a reusable portion of the document that can be isolated from your source code to be re-used on other projects.

 ### Git Set up